 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-* This is a term-limited appointment.
-At the end of the stated term, the appointment will terminate and will not be eligible for Reduction in Force (RIF) benefits.
+This position is a term limited appointment with the potential extension, based on grant funding and performance.
+At the end of the stated term, the appointment may terminate and will not be eligible for Reduction in Force (RIF) benefits.